 This delicious, caramelized spread originated in the Middle Ages as a method of storing apples without refrigeration.
 Arriving to colonial America, settlers gathered for an all-day affair of slow-cooking and stirring.
-The event is recollected as a romantic ritual, as the large wooden paddle required both a boy & girl to turn.
-Girls had their choice of partner, and that beau soon became known as her favorite … at least, for the long winter.
-Thankfully, we’ve modernized with a slow-cooker & immersion blender, and while at first glance the ingredient list looks quite similar to applesauce, a few differences metamorpihize the preserve into something richer, creamier and perfect slathered on toast, alongside your favorite cheese & cracker combination, or topping pancakes.
+The event is recollected as a romantic ritual, as girls had their choice of partner.
+The lucky lad soon became known as her favorite … at least, for the long winter.
+Thankfully, we’ve modernized with a slow-cooker and immersion blender.
+While at first glance the ingredient list looks similar to applesauce, a few key differences metamorpihize the spread into something richer, creamier and perfect slathered on toast, alongside your favorite cheese & cracker combination or topping pancakes.

 Please note, you will need a slow-cooker and immersion-blender for this recipe.